MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ## Materialized views queries

-The materialized view query combines the materialized part of the view with the records in the source table that haven't been materialized yet. //Yifat- does this refer to the query in the .create argument or query of the view like a table?// Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
+The primary way of querying a materialized view is by its name, like querying a table reference.
+When the materialized view is queried, it combines the materialized part of the view with the records in the source table that haven't been materialized yet.
+Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
 For more information about the breakdown of the materialized view parts, see [how materialized views work](#how-materialized-views-work).

-The [materialized_view() function](../../query/materializedviewfunction.md) is different from querying the materialized view.
-It supports querying only the materialized part of the view, while specifying the max latency the user is willing to tolerate.
+Another way of querying the view is by using the [materialized_view() function](../../query/materializedviewfunction.md).
+This option supports querying only the materialized part of the view, while specifying the max latency the user is willing to tolerate.
 This option isn't guaranteed to return the most up-to-date records, but it should always be more performant than querying the entire view.
 This function is useful for scenarios in which you're willing to sacrifice some freshness for performance, for example for telemetry dashboards.

-Once a materialized view is created, it can be queried like any other table in the database, and behaves like a table.
-The syntax for querying the view is the view name.
 The view can participate in cross-cluster or cross-database queries, but aren't included in wildcard unions or searches.

 > [!IMPORTANT]
 > * [Cursor functions](../databasecursor.md#cursor-functions) can't be used on top of materialized views.